The "Keying Error" Problem

-Smart Parking manages car parks that require you to type your registration into a tablet or machine.
-A huge percentage of their fines are issued to honest drivers who made a simple typo.
+Smart Parking operates car parks that require you to type your registration into a tablet or payment machine.
+A high proportion of the parking charges they issue are to drivers who genuinely paid for their stay but made a small typo when entering their registration.

 Common Keying Errors